Join us on a guided thru-hike

 What’s included:

-• A 30-minute Zoom call within a week or so after you’ve sent your 20% downpayment.
+• An optional 30-minute Zoom call within a week after you’ve sent your down payment.
 This is so I can get to know you and your experience and capabilities, and so we can go over gear needs, training, and do a recap of what to expect.
+If you prefer, this can be done online by you watching a few short videos and completing an 8-question online form.

-• A one-hour recorded group call one month before departure (so the week of May 28th) to go over what to expect, last-minute training and packing, and anything else you might want to know.
+• Two one-hour recorded Zoom calls – the first two months before your departure date, then the second one month before departure.
+We’ll go over what to expect, last-minute training and packing, and anything else you might want to know.

-• Meals for the thru-hike.
+• Meals and snacks.
 Breakfast, lunch, and dinner.
-Keep in mind that this is not going to be fancy food, but we do have enough resupply points to vary our meals, and to have a couple of nice surprises.
-That said, most of the time breakfast will be oatmeal with shaved almonds, brown sugar, and cinnamon plus Starbucks Via coffee.
-Lunch will be trail mix, nuts, dried fruit, protein bars and similar things.
+This won’t be fancy food, but we do have enough resupply points to vary our meals, and to have a nice surprise or two along the way.
+That said, most of the time breakfast will be instant oatmeal with some toppings plus Starbucks Via coffee.
+Lunch will be trail mix, protein bars and similar items.
 Dinner will be freeze-dried meals.

-• As many creature comforts as I can reasonably afford you.
-So if you need extra socks, or want a slightly larger meal portion, or hiking poles, or blister pads, or even a sleep mask or sunscreen, I’ll do my best to get you what you need to make you happy.
+• As many creature comforts as we can reasonably afford you.
+So if you need extra socks, or want a slightly larger meal portion, or hiking poles, or blister pads, or even a sleep mask or sunscreen, we’ll do our best to get you what you need to make you happy.
 Fortunately, because of how many resupply points there are, we’ll have several opportunities to get specialized items if you need something.
 We want you to be happy and comfortable and have a great time.

 • A recommended reading list so you can have more context about what you’re seeing.

-• Access to my Garmin Inreach Mini.
-So if you really need to get a text out or receive a text while we’re in the woods, that is possible.
+• Access to a Garmin Inreach Mini while we’re on trail.
+So if you really need to get a text out or receive a text while we’re in the woods, that can be done.
 Please do not abuse this.
-This is intended for important communications, but not to be used more than twice a day.
-If you expect you’ll need/want to send out texts regularly, it would be better for you to get your own device, though there is a fair amount of cell reception along the route.
+This is intended for critical communications, and not to be used more than twice a day.
+There is limited cell reception along the route.

-• Accompaniment by guides with either Wilderness First Responder certification (that’s me) or Wilderness First Aid certification.
+• Accompaniment by two guides with Wilderness First Responder certification.

 What’s not included:

 • Transport to and from any of the trailheads if you need to leave the trip.
-If we are at Santa Barbara Campground or north of it, I can arrange a pickup for you, but you are responsible for paying that.
-If you have an emergency and need to get off the thru-hike before then, your best bets are from the Ski Basin (you can take the Blue Bus from the Ski Basin to Santa Fe), at Panchuela Campground, or at Jack’s Creek Campground.
-There is no public transportation to and from Panchuela Campground or Jack’s Creek Campground, but there are some other options.
+We can arrange a pickup for you, but you are responsible for paying that.
+If you have an emergency and need to get off the thru-hike before then, your best bets are from the Ski Basin (you can take the Blue Bus or an Uber from the Ski Basin to Santa Fe), at Panchuela Campground (Uber), or at Jack’s Creek Campground (also Uber).
+Private shuttle service is also available from Santa Barbara Campground, Agua Piedra Campground, and Rio Chiquito bridge.

 • Your boots and the clothes you’ll wear on the trip.